hopenjin/AI_Diabetes_Diagnosis_System/README.md

 <b>Notice:</b>
-  1. We are going to introduce our work to the team members so everyone can be on the same page and adjust the code for collaboration and integration.
+  1. We are going to introduce our work to the team members on Nov.
+10th 10:00 AM, so everyone can be on the same page and adjust the code for collaboration and integration.
   2. each member has a file, and please put your code and work in the corresponding folder.
   3. it is not the final work for submission.